wisdom-framework/wisdom-jcr/README.md

 </dependency>
 ````

-And pick-up a module providing access to the repository implementation, for example wisdom-modeshape:
+And pick-up a module providing access to the repository implementation, for example wisdom-modeshape :

 ````
 <dependency>
     <groupId>org.wisdom-framework</groupId>